Unhide columns, rows and sheet in Excel

 Second way: Unhide by double line example

-If you look closer at the column lines after hiding a column, you will notice those are double lines and look a little thick than normal columns.
+If you look closely at the column lines after hiding a column, you will notice those are double lines and looks a little thicker than normal columns.
 See the image below:

 Excel unhide double line

-You may also unhide the hidden column by double clicking the double line or drag the line towards right.
+You may also unhide the hidden column by double-clicking the double line or dragging the line towards the right.
+(See top Gif demo for this)

 Third way: Using the Home menu in the ribbon

-If you are comfortable using the ribbon for performing tasks rather than using contextual menu (right click) then this is how you may unhide the hidden columns.
+If you are comfortable using the ribbon for performing tasks rather than using the contextual menu (right-click) then this is how you may unhide the hidden columns.

 Step 1: